Fast Privacy-Preserving Text Classification based on Secure Multiparty Computation: Preliminaries

 \item Addition of a constant ($z = x + c$): Alice adds $c$ to her share $x_A$ of $x$ to obtain $z_A$, while Bob sets $z_B$ = $x_B$, keeping his original share.
 This will be denoted by $\shareq{z} \leftarrow \shareq{x} +c$.

 \end{itemize}

 Unlike the above operations, secure multiplication of secret shared values (i.e., $z = xy$) cannot be done locally and requires interaction between Alice and Bob.
-To compute this operation highly efficiently, we use Beaver's multiplication triple technique~\cite{Beaver97}, which consumes a multiplication triple $(\shareq{u},\shareq{v},\shareq{w})$ such that $w=uv$ in order to compute the multiplication of $\shareq{x}$ and $\shareq{y}$ without leaking any information.
-We use a trusted initializer (TI) to generate uniformly random multiplication triples and secret share them to Alice and Bob.
-In the trusted initializer model, TI can pre-distribute correlated randomness to Alice and Bob during a setup phase, which is run before the protocol execution (possibly long before Alice and Bob get to know their inputs).
+To compute this operation highly efficiently, we use Beaver's multiplication triple technique~\cite{Beaver97}, which consumes a multiplication triple -- i.e., $(\shareq{u},\shareq{v},\shareq{w})$ such that $u$ and $v$ are chosen uniformly at random and $w=uv$ -- in order to compute the multiplication of $\shareq{x}$ and $\shareq{y}$ without leaking any information.
+We use a trusted initializer (TI) to generate multiplication triples and secret share them to Alice and Bob.
+In the trusted initializer model, the TI can pre-distribute correlated randomness to Alice and Bob during a setup phase, which is run before the protocol execution (possibly long before Alice and Bob get to know their inputs).
 The TI is not involved in any other part of the protocol execution and does not get to know the parties inputs and outputs.\footnote{It is a well-known fact that UC-secure MPC needs a setup assumption \cite{C:CanFis01,STOC:CLOS02}.
 A TI is one of the setup assumptions that allows obtaining UC-secure MPC.
 Other setup assumptions that enable UC-secure MPC include: a common reference string \cite{C:CanFis01,STOC:CLOS02,C:PeiVaiWat08}, the availability of a public-key infrastructure \cite{FOCS:BCNP04}, signature cards \cite{HofMulUhr05}, tamper-proof hardware \cite{EC:Katz07,TCC:DotKraMul11,ICITS:DowMulNil15} or noisy channels between the parties \cite{SBSEG:DMN08,JIT:DGMN13}, and the random oracle model \cite{TCC:HofMul04,EPRINT:BDDMN17b,CANS:DavDow20}. } This model was used in many previous works, e.g., \cite{r99,dowsley2010two,IEICE:DMOHIN11,ishai2013power,IJIS:TNDMIHO15,david2015efficient,IEEEIFS:DDGM+16,fritchman2018,IEEENSRE:ADMW+19}.
 If a TI is not desirable or unavailable, Alice and Bob can securely simulate a TI at the cost of introducing computational assumptions in the protocol~\cite{IEEETDSC:CDHK+19}.
 The TI is modeled by the ideal functionality $\fti{}$.
-The TI additionally generates random values in $\mathbb{Z}_q$ and delivers them to Alice so that she can use them to secret share her inputs.
+In addition to the multiplication triples, the TI also generates random values in $\mathbb{Z}_q$ and delivers them to Alice so that she can use them to secret share her inputs.
 If Alice wants to secret share an input $x$, she picks an unused random value $r$ (note that Bob does not know $r$), and sends $c=x-r$ to Bob.
 Her share $x_A$ of $x$ is then set to $x_A=r$, while Bob's share $x_B$ is set to $x_B=c$.
 The secret sharing of Bob's inputs is done similarly using random values that the TI only delivers to him.

 \begin{functionality}{\textbf{Functionality} $\fti{}$} { $\fti{}$ is parametrized by an algorithm $\mathcal{D}$.
 Upon initialization run $(D_A, D_B) \getsr \mathcal{D}$ and deliver $D_A$ to Alice and $D_B$ to Bob. } \end{functionality}